-- Attach the moss-wrapped root ball to the mount using floral wire, u-shaped metal clips, twist ties, or another non-biodegradable string.
-It’s important that the string remain intact while the roots find a purchase on the mount.
+- Attach the moss-wrapped root ball to the mount using floral wire, U-shaped metal clips, twist ties, or another non-biodegradable string.
+It’s important that the string remains intact while the roots find a purchase on the mount.

 Caring for a Mounted Orchid

 Caring for a mounted orchid isn’t much different from caring for a potted orchid.
 On one hand, you can relax about too much moisture, knowing that your plant will never experience wet feet.
 On the other hand, you need to be more vigilant than ever about providing a humid environment for your orchid.
 Water the plant at least three times a week, submerging the entire mount if possible to saturate it, increasing ambient humidity through evaporation.